-If you love science — if you are into Fisheries science and Marine biology —or are passionate about protecting our natural resources —you’re in the right place!
+If you love science, are interested in Fisheries science and Marine biology or are passionate about protecting our natural resources… you’re in the right place!

 Browse here to learn and gain information about Fisheries profession, career development and related activities!
 That puts you in the best possible position to be a Fisheries professional and where you can go to compete with other students as talented as you.

 Fisheries science is the study of freshwater, marine and/or estuarine aquatic systems that involve humans.
 A fishery is any body of water with which humans interact, such as in the form of fishing or swimming.
 A body of water that does not involve human interaction in one form or another is not a fishery.

 Fisheries scientists analyze the ecological health and sustainability of fisheries, how the health of fisheries affects the people who interact with them and vice versa.
 Fisheries scientists assess and monitor fish and aquatic invertebrate populations to determine ecological and economic health of the environment as well as to determine harvest rates of various species.
 Harvest rates refer to the amount of fish or aquatic invertebrates caught for commercial, recreational or subsistence purposes.
 Fisheries scientists conduct research in the field as well as in laboratories.

 What are the major areas of research within fisheries science?

 Fisheries science includes many areas of research, such as studying aquatic populations, habitats, ecological health, biodiversity, physiology and toxicology, socioeconomics and fisheries management.
 Aquatic resources management refers to the process of minimizing adverse impacts on aquatic populations within their shared habitat through science-based practices in order to conserve the aquatic resource as a whole.